Manaslu Circuit Trek - 15 Days

 Breathtaking view of Mt.
 Manaslu

 Mt.
 Manaslu, which stands at an altitude of 8,163 meters, is the beauty of the Manaslu region.
-The Manaslu Circuit Trek offers trekkers to enjoy the breathtaking view of this world’s third highest mountain in the world.
-From the beautiful sunrise view to cy slopes to the evening shadows on Mt Manaslu it shows how beautiful nature is.
+The Manaslu Circuit Trek offers trekkers to enjoy the breathtaking view of this world’s third-highest mountain in the world.
+From the beautiful sunrise view to the cy slopes to the evening shadows on Mt Manaslu, it shows how beautiful nature is.

 Manaslu Conservation Area